What is Resource Guru?

 Whenever you’re booking something as a full-day task, make sure its length is 8 hours (or more if you’re doing overtime).

-Bookings for projects can be 1 of 2 types.
-Confirmed projects, where the client has accepted the proposal and tentative bookings, where they’ve asked for a time before they accept.
+Bookings for projects can be 1 of 3 types.
+Confirmed projects, where the client has accepted the proposal and confirmed the booked time; Unconfirmed projects, where the client has accepted the proposal but has not yet confirmed the booked time; and tentative bookings, where they’ve asked for a time before they accept

 When booking a new project, keep the following things in mind.